AngeloGiacco/poppa/README.md

 # Poppa

-Poppa is a conversational AI platform for tutoring with the thinking method.
+Poppa is a conversational AI platform for tutoring with the socratic method.
 We use livekit and the openai realtime api.

 ## Repository Structure